 When Barry Sternlicht founded Starwood Hotels in the 1990’s, no one could have predicted its future status as a premier worldwide hotel brand.
-Last year, Starwood was acquired by Marriott for $13 billion, and its hospitality innovation was largely to thank.
+In 2016, Starwood was acquired by Marriott for $13 billion, and its hospitality innovation was largely to thank.

 Starwood was successful because the team took risks, embraced collaboration, and dared to stand out.
 Its unique culture was most apparent in its W Hotel brand.
 “Starwood’s legacy is really heavily shaped by W. It took a real disruptive, startup mentality.
 It used to be a separate business from the rest of the company, so it could flourish with its own culture and push the boundaries of hospitality,” said Anthony Ingham, a global brand leader for W Hotels.

 Here are three ways to instill an innovative culture and startup mentality into your hospitality company culture:

 Your biggest source of ideas won’t come from data or management, but rather from your coworkers on the frontlines.
 Every day, hotel staff interacts with guests in a multitude of ways, providing employees with valuable experience to recognize opportunities for improvements.

 That’s why innovative culture companies like Carlson Hotels build innovation into its corporate bonus plan.
 When staff members are encouraged to not only share their transformative ideas, but also have a hand in implementing them, it gives them a sense of purpose and influences workplace culture.
 As former Two Roads Hospitality CEO Niki Leondakis said, “Creativity happens when our employees are empowered and they are not feeling any fear.”

 2. Diverse Employees Bring Diverse Ideas to Innovative Culture Companies